internetarchive/iaux-popup/README.md

     height: 20px;
     width: 200px;
   }
-  .end-of-line-peekaboo {
+  .primary-content.end-of-line-peekaboo {
-    /* Set overflow to hidden if you are using `eolFade` property */
+    /* --- STYLE SLOT IF you want EOL fade out to work with these attrs */
+    white-space: nowrap;
     overflow: hidden;
   }
 </style>